 The District renovated the restrooms closest to tot lot with new siding, roof and additional maintenance/storage facility in 2018.
 The District also amended the infield soils, greatly improving their current condition and arguably the best they’ve been since the fields were first built.
 The District was awarded grant funding through the King County Youth and Amateur Sports Grant program managed by King County Parks to improve the outfields including leveling, a sand cap, irrigation and appropriate drainage.
 This work was completed in late 2018.

 Skatepark Renovation Project

-The skate facility at Torguson Park will see a much needed renovation project next year.
-Grindline, a Seattle company that specializes in the planning, design, and construction of cast in place concrete skateparks, has developed a preliminary design based on the public input received at two recent community meetings.
+The skate facility at Torguson Park will see a much needed renovation project in 2020.
+Grindline, a Seattle company that specializes in the planning, design, and construction of cast in place concrete skateparks, has developed a preliminary design based on the public input received at two community meetings.
 The proposed design includes elements for all skill levels as well as a central gathering area.
 This project is funded through the District's capital bond.
-Tentative timeline for this project is to have design completed by this fall, and break ground on the project early in 2020.
+Tentative timeline for this project is to have design completed by Fall 2019, and break ground on the project early in 2020.